-Other income/(expense) are driven by changes in valuation of the U.K. tax credits, interest income, interest expense, warrants and foreign exchange movements on cash and cash equivalents
+Other income/(expense) are driven by interest income and expense, foreign exchange movements on cash and cash equivalents and taxes receivable, the U.K. research and development tax credits and other non-operating income and loss items.

 We participate in the U.K. Small and Medium Enterprises R&D tax relief program.
-The tax credits are calculated as a percentage of qualifying research and development expenditure and are payable in cash by the U.K. government to the Company.
-Credits recorded in the 2021 financial year are expected to be received in the 2022 financial year.
+The tax credits are calculated as a percentage of qualifying research and development expenditure and are payable in cash by the U.K. government to us.
+Credits recorded in the 2022 financial year are expected to be received in the 2023 financial year.